iamcco/markdown-preview.nvim/README.md

 " default: 1
 let g:mkdp_auto_close = 1

-" set to 1, the vim will just refresh markdown when save the buffer or " leave from insert mode, default 0 is auto refresh markdown as you edit or " move the cursor
+" set to 1, the vim will refresh markdown when save the buffer or " leave from insert mode, default 0 is auto refresh markdown as you edit or " move the cursor
 " default: 0
 let g:mkdp_refresh_slow = 0

-" set to 1, the MarkdownPreview command can be use for all files, " by default it just can be use in markdown file
+" set to 1, the MarkdownPreview command can be use for all files, " by default it can be use in markdown file
 " default: 0
 let g:mkdp_command_for_global = 0

-" set to 1, preview server available to others in your network " by default, the server only listens on localhost (127.0.0.1) " default: 0 let g:mkdp_open_to_the_world = 0
+" set to 1, preview server available to others in your network " by default, the server listens on localhost (127.0.0.1) " default: 0 let g:mkdp_open_to_the_world = 0